s-j-pearce/Maths/README.md

 ### Integral:
 In mathematics, an integral assigns numbers to functions in a way that can describe displacement, area, volume, and other concepts that arise by combining infinitesimal data.
 ## Determine shape parameters using appropriate vector methods:
 A vector is a quantity or phenomenon that has two independent properties; magnitude direction.
 The term also denotes the mathematical or geometrical representation of such a quantity.
 To scale shapes and identify shape parameters i have created a formula that you can use to scale a shape vector method.
-The formula or code is below:
+You can find the code to create vectors below:

 ```
 <body>